alice-gh/alice-gh-ui/README.md

-# Atom UI Theme Template
+# Atom UI Theme Template :rocket:

 Updated: This is a __starter template__ for creating an Atom UI theme.